 When viewing a stone that is mounted, what is most noticeable is the Crown of the diamond.
 Antique Cushion cuts have a significantly higher Crown compared to most other stone shapes.
 The high Crown at that angle gives the Antique Cushion an imposing look that has the presence of a much larger stone.
 It tosses off reflected light at more angles.
 It has an outline that is clearly visible from across the room, extracting "o-oohs" and "a-aahs" from the unsuspecting observer.

 There are several visible differences between the modern, or modified cushion cut when compared to the Antique Cushion cut.
 When looking at an Antique Cushion cut you see the high Crown, small Table, and large facets that sparkle with fire.
 Modified/modern cushion cuts have a larger Table, shallower Crown, and smaller facets which result in a more fragmented Brilliance.
 This often gives the modified Cushion a "crushed ice" look.

 Look through our fine selection of True Antique Cushion by following this link: True Antique Cushion inventory

 The Jubilee diamond cut is reserved for large diamonds and empowers stones to shine spectacularly.
-Compared to the 58 facets found in round brilliant diamonds, the Jubilee diamond has a total of 88 facets (sometimes 80).
-Because there is no culet and the stone is not cut as deeply, it gives a glittering effect.
-It is one of the brightest cuts you can find in a diamond.
+Compared to the 58 facets found on the round brilliants, the Jubilee diamond has a total of 88 facets (sometimes 80).

 The name "French cut" does not imply that they were produced in France.
 The reference is to their shape and faceting pattern.
 They can be recognized by the typical diamond shape outline of the table.
 French cut stones are square or rectangular multifaceted stones.
 They were created to optimize the use of a rhombic dodecahedron of the diamond crystal.